 Is Aloe Vera good for tightening skin?

-Yes, aloe vera stimulates fibroblasts to boost elastin and collagen production.
+Yes, aloe vera stimulates fibroblastsi XA type of cell that produces collagen, a protein that maintains the structural integrity of the skin and connective tissues. to boost elastin and collagen production.
 This may result in firmer skin (14).

 Should I take collagen every day?